 In these communities, a puja or Hindu initiation ritual performed in Jesus’s Name takes the place of Christian baptism.
 The “Lord’s Supper” consists in the breaking of a coconut and drinking of coconut water.
 Bhajans (Hindu devotional songs) are sung in Jesus’ Name instead of Christian hymns.
 The place of worship is lit up by little diyas (Indian oil lamps typically used in Hindu religious ceremonies).
 Preaching finds no place in these communities, for “monologue” is considered a Western idea.
 These groups are led by “gurus” instead of “pastors.”
 And the storyline of Scripture is replaced by a storyline borrowed from the indigenous culture: Jesus is understood in terms of Hindu mythology and Jesus’s sacrifice is interpreted in light of the Vedas.

 Many who propagate such teachings typically do it from good motives.
 They are wary of a colonialist form of missions that imposes Western culture on indigenous Christians.
 They truly want to see an indigenous Christian movement established.
-They’ve bought into the latest “missions research” which says that that removing cultural barriers to belief is the best way to achieve church growth.
+They’ve bought into the latest “missions research” which says that removing cultural barriers to belief is the best way to achieve church growth.
 And so they dress up Christianity in the garb of specific cultural groups hoping that these groups would accept the Christian faith while retaining their culture.

 My Response: Shall We Provoke the Lord to Jealousy?